 Anova Precision Cooker, WiFi 2nd Generation

-If you are keen to start the cooking process while you’re out of the house, then the WiFi model should be your first choice.
+If you’re keen to start cooking while you’re out of the house, the WiFi model should be your first choice.

 - Power: 900 watts